Marshall, Will and Holly Land of the Lost

 - Muppet: Dinosaur puppetry.

-- My Species Doth Protest Too Much: Justified, Enik is a genetic throwback to the Sleestaks' civilized ancestors.
+- My Species Doth Protest Too Much: Justified, Enik is from the era when the Sleestaks were civilized.
 In Enik's earlier appearances, he claimed to be from the future, but quickly found out he was from the past, and that modern Sleestaks are the degenerate, savage descendants of his own people.
 And their ancestors.

 - Nerf Arm